charlieargue/CUE-code-samples/README.md

 - [**Live Visit Details:**  A more advanced RTK-Q refactoring example](Live-Visit-Details.md)
 -  [**Advocate for Clean Code:** Guiding team to not over-engineer and take on tech debt unnecessarily](Clean-Code.md)
 -  [**Removing Thousands of Lines of Code:** and gaining functionality!](Removing-Code.md)
--  **Styleguide and Epic Kick-Off:** Started a style guide in the codebase and led the team thru my refactoring epic, here's [🎥 a short video](https://www.loom.com/share/cfa602e0bbc74e949d9a00efe4d2971e) that I made about that and sent out to the team.
+-  **Styleguide and Epic Kick-Off:** Started a style guide in the codebase and led the team thru my refactoring epic, here's [🎥 a short kick-off video](https://www.loom.com/share/cfa602e0bbc74e949d9a00efe4d2971e) that I made for the team.